Reviews You Can Rely On

 Breathability

-The Beta uses standard Gore-Tex for its weather protection and is one of the more breathable models in our review.
-That said, directly comparing the breathability of the Beta to air-permeable models isn't as cut and dry as it sounds.
+The Beta uses standard Gore-Tex for its weather protection and proved one of the more breathable models in our review.

 Comfort and Mobility

-The Beta has a quiet and soft interior lining that is among the most comfortable in our review.
-Not all Gore-Tex jackets feel as nice as this one; it is significantly less clammy and sticky than many others and feels great directly against the skin, even when worn with just a t-shirt.
+The Beta has a quiet and soft interior lining that proved among the most comfortable in our review.
+Not all Gore-Tex jackets feel as nice as this one.
+It is significantly less clammy and sticky inside than many others and feels great directly against the skin, even when worn with just a t-shirt.
+For this reason, it scored very well in this metric.

-The Beta boasts some of the better overall mobility and range of motion.
+The Beta boasts better overall mobility and range of motion than most as well.
 Our testers love this jacket's slightly longer arm length and nicely articulated sleeves.
-Even folks who don't have long arms benefitted from this combination of features and design, as the ends of the sleeves don't pull back, even when reaching directly above the head.
-Though the sleeves are slightly longer than average, all of our testers agreed they never felt bulky or too long, and most folks commented that this aspect made the jacket more comfortable overall.
+Even folks who don't have long arms benefitted from this combination of design choices, as the ends of the sleeves don't pull back, even when reaching directly above the head.
+Though the sleeves are slightly longer than average, all of our testers agreed they never felt bulky or too long, and most folks commented that this aspect of the fit made the jacket more comfortable overall.

 The sleeves on the Beta are longer than average, making this jacket...